- 0.1 Conduction Abnormalities

 - Completely stop some arrhythmias

-Applying the pressure basically reduces the frequency of QRS complexes, and allows the underlying atrial arrhythmia to become more visible.
+Applying the pressure reduces the frequency of QRS complexes, and allows the underlying atrial arrhythmia to become more visible.

 These are caused by a foci in the ventricles discharging at a high frequency.
 This causes an abnormal spread of charge through the ventricles, resulting in wide and abnormal QRS complexes.